Pyongyang Railway Station

 Pyongyang Railway Station’s central location makes it a perfect transport hub within the capital.

-The rather busy square in front of the railway station is also the home for one of Pyongyang’s large public TV screens, local people often crowd around this screen on spring and summer evenings to chat and watch a bit of TV.
+The rather busy square in front of the railway station is also the home of Pyongyang’s first large public TV screens, local people often crowd around this screen on spring and summer evenings to chat and watch a bit of TV.